EvolvingLMMs-Lab/lmms-engine-mini/README.md

 Rmpad is a techniques to accelerate the training process by removing the pad.
 With it enabled, it will boost the training performance quickly.

 However, to use it, there are several restrictions:
-1. You have to enable flash-attention (Thus, QwenAudioEncoder is not supported yet)
+1. You have to enable flash-attention
 2. You have to build to rmsnorm for flash-attention from source

 To use rmpad, you should install flash-attn also.
 You can do it by